Renszit/Renszit/README.md

 I'm a full-stack web developer with a background in media and graphic design.

-- 🔭  I’m currently working on a eCommerce website in React with mongoDB
+- 🔭  I’m currently working on a eCommerce website in React with materialUI
-- 🌱  I’m currently learning more about mongoDB
+- 🌱  I’m currently learning more about React
 - 😄  Pronouns: He/Him
 - ⚡  Fun fact: I'm a record collector (vinyl)
 - 💬  Ask me about anything!